Nightre/Rapid.js/README.md

 ## Render a scene

-`rapid.matrixStack` brings the familiar, intuitive `save()` and `restore()` flow from Canvas 2D into high-performance WebGL, letting you compose parent-child relationships with zero object allocation.
+`rapid.matrixStack` brings the familiar, intuitive `save()` and `restore()` flow from Canvas 2D into high-performance WebGL.
+It reuses typed-array-backed matrix storage and avoids per-transform matrix allocation.

 ```ts
 // root